 The daily brunch menu at Dime Store features sicker-than-average selections such as the duck bop hash, combining house-made breakfast potatoes and two eggs with confit duck leg, spinach, onion, bulgogi, pickled vegetables, and Sriracha.
 Feeling sweet?
 Try the thick malted waffles served with fresh fruit (which makes them healthy, right?).

-While this cafe's menu rotates seasonally, you can always count on its star dish to make the cut.
-Served in a personal cast-iron skillet, the Cinnafetti is a sight to behold.
+While this cafe's menu rotates seasonally, you can always count on its star dish to make the cut; served in a personal cast-iron skillet, the Cinnafetti is a sight to behold.
 This massive, house-made cake batter roll is generously topped with buttercream icing and sprinkles -- definitely not for the faint of heart.
 No sweet tooth?
 No problem.
-Savory selections like Turkish eggs made with garlic yogurt, fresh tabouli, paprika sage butter, and spicy olives on house flatbread are sure to satisfy.
+Savory selections are sure to satisfy, like Tunisian eggs made with spicy tomato sauce, smoked eggplant, poached eggs, feta, spicy olives, and nutty gremolata on house black-pepper bread.

 This Eastern Market institution has long been known for its award-winning Bloody Marys, so much so that they have their own dedicated menu.
 Favorites include the Morning After, which gets a kick up from a splash of Red Bull, and the appropriately named Insanity habanero Bloody Mary.
 The rest of the Saturday menu is composed of savory sandwiches, burgers, and mussels, although anything paired with a Bloody Mary is considered brunch in our book.

-Although fairly new to the Detroit restaurant scene, Grey Ghost is already winning over diners with dinner and brunch menus alike.
-The weekend menu is defined by both classic and refined dishes, like a fried bologna sandwich topped with jalapeños, a sunny-side-up egg, and cheese, and decadent lemon-poppy seed pancakes.
-Pair any of the dishes with craft brunch cocktails like the Carlsyle made with rum, cold-brew coffee, Ancho Reyes, Tia Maria, Frangelico, and smoked maple cream.
+Although still somewhat new to the Detroit restaurant scene, Grey Ghost is already winning over diners with dinner and brunch menus alike.
+The weekend menu is defined by both classic and refined dishes, like a fried bologna sandwich (topped with jalapeños, a sunny-side-up egg, and cheese), and decadent gingerbread waffles.
+Pair any of the dishes with craft brunch cocktails like the Carlsyle, made with rum, cold-brew coffee, Ancho Reyes, Tia Maria, Frangelico, and smoked maple cream.

-We can pretty much all agree at this point that Selden Standard is good, so it comes as no surprise that its small, yet refined brunch menu is just as spectacular.
-Even seemingly simple dishes like buttermilk pancakes are taken to the next level, served with poached rhubarb, almond, and maple syrup.
-Less common dishes like the fava toast are just as delicious, combining stracciatella cheese, lemon, chili, anchovy, and a cured egg yolk.
+We can pretty much all agree at this point that Selden Standard is good, so it comes as no surprise that its small, yet refined, brunch menu is just as spectacular.
+Even seemingly simple dishes like buttermilk pancakes are taken to the next level, served with brown butter apples, milk jam, and maple whipped cream.
+Less common dishes like the chickpeas and toast are just as delicious, plated with fried eggs, an herb salad, and soffritto.
 Just like dinner service, menus change seasonally, so you'll want to check the website for details before showing up -- or don't, if you're cool with surprises.